Thursday, October 12, 2023

 James Hunter - Glencoe and the Indians

-This is a remarkable little book on history and autobiography, that uses the incredible story of the Scottish people who left Scotland and ended up in North America, to tell parallel stories about how the further development of capitalism in the 18th and 19th century transformed the lives of ordinary people.
+This is a remarkable little book of history and autobiography, that uses the incredible story of the Scottish people who left Scotland and ended up in North America, to tell parallel stories about how the further development of capitalism in the 18th and 19th century transformed the lives of ordinary people.
 The book centres on the McDonald family, many of whom today live in the Flathead Reservation in West Montana.
-They ancestors arrived in North America, making a home and living forthemselves in the terroritories being opened up by the defeat and expulsion of the indigenous people.
+They ancestors arrived in North America, making a home and living for themselves in the territories being opened up by the defeat and expulsion of the indigenous people.
 They themselves had left Scotland because of a similar process, that saw the defeat and decline of the Highland clans as a result of wider, social and economic changes in Scotland.
 These parallels are obvious, if only for their inherent violence, but they are not exact.
 As James Hunter explains:

-By 1815... both Glencoe and the rest of the Highlands had witnessed the complete distintegratin of the clans which had for so long been central to the lives of Scotland's Gaelic-speaking communities.
+By 1815... both Glencoe and the rest of the Highlands had witnessed the complete disintegration of the clans which had for so long been central to the lives of Scotland's Gaelic-speaking communities.
 This disintegration was as inevitable - and had much the same causes - as the collapse, a hundred or so years later, of tribes like the Nez Perce.
-The civilisation which was coming into existence in eighteenth-century Britain... was utterly intolerent of older forms of social organisation.
-This civilisation... looked to the land primarily as a source of the commodities... which its burgeoning cities required in ever larger quantities... land had everywhere to be reorganised; that it was no longer sufgficient for the Scottish Highlands to be given over to subsistence agriculture of the sort which had been practised by the clans; that it was not longer sufficient either for the American West.
+The civilisation which was coming into existence in eighteenth-century Britain... was utterly intolerant of older forms of social organisation.
+This civilisation... looked to the land primarily as a source of the commodities... which its burgeoning cities required in ever larger quantities... land had everywhere to be reorganised; that it was no longer sufficient for the Scottish Highlands to be given over to subsistence agriculture of the sort which had been practised by the clans; that it was not longer sufficient either for the American West.

 In other words, the development of industrial capitalism transformed relations on the land, from ownership to usage, in order to further develop capitalism.
 The people who lived on that land were dispossessed, killed or forced into emigration.

 Hunter tells the story of what happened to the Highlanders and Native Americans in painful detail.
-He also shows how some, like Angus McDonald, the pivotable immigrant to Montana from the Highlands in this book, formed close and loving relations with Native Americans.
+He also shows how some, like Angus McDonald, the key immigrant to Montana from the Highlands in this book, formed close and loving relations with Native Americans.
 Angus rose through a life working for the Hudson Bay Company, ironically, a company whose massive profits came from the systematic use and abuse of natural resources that Native Americans relied on.
 The fur trade that the Company developed becoming part of forcing transformation on to the indigenous communities, tying them into a global trading network which saw natural resources (like beaver fur) purely as commodities.

 But Hunter shows that there was a fundamental difference between former Highland clan leaders and Native American chiefs.
 The former were white and could become integrated into a capitalist system that was based on white supremacy.
 The Native Americans could not.
 While Angus McDonald could form strong personal bonds, this was not the reality of the United States as a whole, where racism and white supremacy formed (and continues to form) an key part of its state ideology.

 Hunter makes a further important point about race in this context.
 He emphasises that not all former Highlanders treated Native Americans positively.
 In fact most didn't.
 "More typical" he writes, where those who in the Red River area in 1813, "made good the loss of heir lands back in Scotland by appropriating other lands which had previously been occupied by the Metis....
-Right across the North American continunet...
+Right across the North American continent...
 Highland refugees from eviction, clearance and other forms of oppression were to better themselves at the expense of the Indian peoples."

 The tragedy, as Hunter draws out, is that many of the victims of the Clearances shared an understanding of the land and its use with the Native American people.
 Land as the "embodiment" of community.
 But this was not to stop them being drawn in to a violent confrontation which eventually saw the decimation and destruction of a way of life.
-This is shown, all the more tragically, through the book precisely because much of the McDonald clan and its descendents did become closely linked into the Native American communities and continue to play a central, and celebrated, role in those comunuities today.
+This is shown, all the more tragically, through the book precisely because much of the McDonald clan and its descendants did become closely linked into the Native American communities and continue to play a central, and celebrated, role in those communities today.

 James Hunter's work has long had an important role in highlighting how the destruction of the Highland communities had a global impact.
 This short book, by focusing on the story of one family, emphasises this and somehow makes it much more personal.
 He places the Highland Clearances and the dispossession inflicted on the Native American people as part and parcel of a tragic story that saw ecological destruction, genocide and dispossession as an essential part of the rise of capitalism.
 Today, the struggle to redress these historical consequences continues in both Scotland and North America.